-The Central Core Sub-district strives to provide development that preserves the downtown's historic moderate scale, while promoting a balanced mix of uses that will help the area evolve into a traditional, self-sufficient downtown.
+The Central Business District has four sub-districts that are customized to respond to differing characteristics within and around the downtown area.
+The Central Core Sub-district strives to development that preserves provide downtown's historic moderate scale, while promoting a balanced mix of uses that will help the area evolve into a traditional, self-sufficient downtown.
 Residential development is permitted at higher densities in this area than any other part of Delray Beach as a means of fostering compact, pedestrian oriented growth that will support downtown businesses.